Reading time: 6 min.

 What causes a receding hairline in women?

-Several types of alopecia can cause a receding hairline.
+Several types of female hair loss can cause a receding hairline.
 These include:

-The different forms of alopecia that cause hairline recession can affect women at different ages.
-They can be due to a myriad of factors such as genes, stress, hairstyles, illness, pregnancy, diet, and hormones.
+The different forms of hair loss that cause hairline recession can affect women at different ages.
+They can be due to a myriad of factors such as genes, stress, hairstyles, illness, pregnancy, diet and vitamin deficiencies, and hormonal changes.

-Other forms of alopecia, such as alopecia areata and female pattern baldness, do not usually affect the hairline and instead cause patches of hair loss across the head.
+Other forms of alopecia, such as alopecia areata and female pattern baldness do not usually affect the hairline.
+Alopecia areata causes bald patches of hair loss across the head and female pattern baldness (also known as female androgenetic alopecia or female pattern hair loss) causes generalised hair thinning over the scalp.

 Here’s how each hair loss condition can contribute to hairline recession in women.